miguelperezcolom/techdoc-poc-content/en/_index.md

 ---

-This is a POC for using Hugo as the tech doc tool
+This is a POC for using Hugo as the tech doc tool.

 ## Requisites for tech doc platform